dmarengi/sample-rmd/README.md

-Check out Jarvis' .Rmd file for a detailed look at how you to generate formatted tables with model output, and integrate them in `.Rmd` documents!
+Check out Jarvis' .Rmd file for a detailed look at how to generate formatted tables with model output, and integrate them in `.Rmd` documents!
 The GitHub repo can be accessed here: <br> https://github.com/jarvischen01/id529-regression-models